 Why Days in AR Matters for Medical Practice Cash Flow

 When payments take weeks or months to arrive, the gap between delivering care and getting paid creates real problems.
+These payment delays can disrupt cash flow and create operational challenges.
 Your rent, payroll, and supply costs don’t pause while insurance companies process claims.

 Here’s what high AR days actually looks like in practice: